|

 curing the cancer.
 Treatment goals may differ, but

 cancer in companion animals and humans is essentially the same disease.
-Both
+Both Dr.

-regardless of whether it develops in a person, dog, or cat.
-Dr. Withrow
+whether it develops in a person, dog, or cat.
+Dr. Withrow notes that roughly 80%

-notes that roughly 80% of animal cancers — breast, brain, and bone
+of animal cancers — breast, brain, and bone especially — are a "direct

-especially — are a "direct correlate" to human cancers, and he spends as
+correlate" to human cancers, and he spends as much of his time delivering

-much of his time delivering lectures at medical meetings devoted to human
+lectures at medical meetings devoted to human topics as at those that are

-topics as at those that are veterinary-related.
-Thus, any work that extends
+veterinary-related.
+Thus, any work that extends our knowledge about cancer,

-our knowledge about cancer, whether focused on humans or animals, is
+whether focused on humans or animals, is extremely important.

-Veterinary oncology deserves our attention, primarily for the
+Veterinary oncology deserves our attention, primarily for the following

-following reasons: To their owners, companion animals are real family members.
+reasons: To their owners, companion

 Numerous studies have shown that the emotional bond between human and animal

 is just as real as the bond between humans.
-Dr. Lili Duda points out that,
+Dr. Lili Duda points out that, for

-and anxiety experienced by owners of pets with cancer are an undeniable part
+by owners of pets with cancer are an undeniable part of cancer's impact on

-of cancer's impact on people.
-A cancer diagnosis is traumatic, but it is
+people.
+A cancer diagnosis is traumatic, but it is less traumatic if the owner

-less traumatic if the owner can be given options besides euthanasia.
+can be given options besides euthanasia.
+Veterinary oncologists offer pet owners

-Veterinary oncologists offer pet owners the chance to alleviate any pain or
+the chance to alleviate any pain or suffering while extending the animal's life

-every pet owner can or will choose to treat an animal's cancer, having that
+or even saving it.
+While not every pet owner can or will choose to treat an

-choice is important.
-As in the case of human cancers, education and choices
+animal's cancer, having that choice is important.
+As in the case of human

-and treatment of cancer in animals takes no resources away from the study
+study and treatment of cancer in animals takes no resources away from the study

 and treatment of cancer in people.